unheavenlycreature/chess/README.md

 # Chess

-This directory contains a command line version of chess for two players, implemented in Ruby as the [final assignment](https://www.theodinproject.com/courses/ruby-programming/lessons/ruby-final-project?ref=lnav) from the Ruby Programming section of [The Odin Project](https://www.theodinproject.com).
+This directory contains a command line version of Chess for two players, implemented in Ruby as the [final assignment](https://www.theodinproject.com/courses/ruby-programming/lessons/ruby-final-project?ref=lnav) from the Ruby Programming section of [The Odin Project](https://www.theodinproject.com).

+## Requirements
+Playing this game requires Ruby.
+You can check whether you have it installed by seeing if the following produces a Ruby version number in your terminal.

+`$ ruby -v`

+If it does not, follow the directions [here](https://www.ruby-lang.org/en/documentation/installation/) to install Ruby.

-To render the board properly, this game makes use of the colorize gem.
-To install it, run the following from the command line:
+Additionally, this game leverages the colorize gem ([Github](https://github.com/fazibear/colorize), [RubyGems](https://rubygems.org/gems/colorize/versions/0.8.1)) to color the board and chess pieces.
+To install the gem, run the following from your terminal.

-`gem install colorize`
+`$ gem install colorize`

+## Running the Game

-To play the game, clone this repo and run `ruby lib/chess.rb`.
+To play the game, simply run the following from the root of the cloned repository.

+`$ ruby lib/chess.rb`